boustrophedon/boustrophedon.github.io/posts/halldisplay.md

     - I'm not really sure what's possible for resin in terms of both printability and flexibility / thin parts
 - Custom PCB with a lower quiescient current voltage regulator for improved battery life?
 Plus on-board battery holder.
 - The weather.gov API is occasionally flakey or provides bad JSON, maybe add a retry option via the systemd unit file
+- Add some code to note if the image from the server hasn't been updated (either via comparing to an RTC or storing the last successful update time in flash) and then maybe draw a red dot or line in the top corner or somewhere.
+This would be equivalent to just setting one or a couple bytes to all 1s in the binary, so it wouldn't be very difficult.
 - Minor issues with graph data
   - Make daily high/lows red and smaller
   - Show daily high/lows for current day